-Backed by the Anglican, Lutheran, Methodist, and Catholic churches, the Mission deals with personal and legal cases through what they call “crisis intervention.”
-Clients include migrant workers in Hong Kong, many of whom are domestic workers and have roots in Sri Lanka, India, Nepal, Indonesia, the Philippines, and other countries.
-Among the most common problems they face are physical and sexual abuse, worker status issues, and outright termination without pay or underpayment.
+Backed by the Anglican, Lutheran, Methodist, and Catholic churches, the Mission dealt with personal and legal cases through “crisis intervention.”
+Clients included migrant workers in Hong Kong, many of whom were domestic workers who had roots in Sri Lanka, India, Nepal, Indonesia, the Philippines, and other countries.
+Among the most common problems they faced were physical and sexual abuse, worker status issues, and outright termination without pay or underpayment.

-Sister Joseph Lourdes is an official interpreter and translator of statements.
-She accompanies clients to the immigration and labor departments, court, or to their present and former employer, if necessary.
-Another duty is to arrange employers for clients and to screen both parties.
-If a client needs housing, the referral can be to refuge houses.
+Sister Joseph Lourdes was an official interpreter and translator of statements.
+She accompanied clients to the immigration and labor departments, court, or to their present and former employer, if necessary.
+Another duty was to arrange employers for clients and screened both parties.
+If a client needed housing, they referred to refuge houses.

-On free days, the migrant workers gather to celebrate their cultural feasts, to share food from their own countries, and to talk in their own languages, and Sister Joseph Lourdes is among them.
-As someone said very well, “The Mission exists to help the migrants here, but the Mission will not shy away from reminding the Philippine government that it must keep working to make this migration unnecessary.
-In the end, a better life for our workers depends on policies made back home.
+On free days, the migrant workers gathered in public parks to celebrate their cultural feasts, share food from their own countries, and talk in their own languages, and Sister Joseph Lourdes was there among them.
+As someone said very well, “The Mission existed to help the migrants in Hong Kong, but the Mission did not shy away from reminding the Philippine government that it had to keep working to make migration for employment unnecessary.
+In the end, a better life for our workers depended on policies made back home.